microsoft/hivedscheduler/README.md

 HiveD protects VCs' resources in terms of **cell**, a user-defined resource type that encodes both the quantity and other kinds of information, such as topology and hardware type.
 In the above example, a user can define a cell type of 8-GPU node, and the VC can be assigned one of such cell.
 Then, HiveD will ensure that *there is always one 8-GPU node available for the VC*, regardless of the other workloads in the cluster.

 HiveD allows flexible cell definitions for fine-grained resource guarantees.
-For example, users can define cells at multiple topology levels (e.g., PCI-e switch), for different GPU models, or networking configurations (e.g., InfiniBand domain).
+For example, users can define cells at multiple topology levels (e.g., PCI-e switch), for different device models (e.g., NVIDIA V100 GPU, AMD Radeon MI100 GPU, Cloud TPU v3), or networking configurations (e.g., InfiniBand domain).
 A VC can have various types of cells, and HiveD will guarantee all of them.

 ### [Gang Scheduling](example/feature/README.md#Gang-Scheduling)